shuchitpant/ARONE/README.md

 # ARONE

-Go to the link - https://drive.google.com/file/d/1tP17vffwu8lVHO1OhWkSUoUURuyu4vI0/view - to Download and install the ARONE app
+Go to the link - https://drive.google.com/file/d/1tP17vffwu8lVHO1OhWkSUoUURuyu4vI0/view - to Download and install the ARONE app (ANDROID ONLY)